lsst-dm/dmtn-020/index.rst

 In short, :ref:`as we have seen <sec-sps-to-bcws>`, the :term:`BCWS` for a particular epic is defined by its *estimated* (i.e. attached to the epic before work commences) SP total and its staff assignment.
-When an epic is marked as complete, this is the value that is earned.
+When :ref:`an epic is marked as complete <sec-epic-done>`, this is the value that is earned.

 The :term:`BCWP` for an epic is calculated based on the fractional completeness of an epic.
 That is, if an epic has a total SP count of ``X``,